 California and most other states will “fall back” one hour at 2 a.m.
 Sunday, as the state returns to Pacific Standard Time.

-As usual, fire officials urged people to use the semi-annual clock changing exercise as a reminder to replace batteries for smoke and carbon monoxide detectors, as well as emergency flashlights.
+As usual, fire officials urged people to use the semi-annual clock changing exercise as a reminder to replace batteries in smoke and carbon monoxide detectors, as well as emergency flashlights.
 The battery-changing ritual should include checking that the device has not passed an expiration date, and clearing dust from slots or sensors.

 Fire officials recommend a smoke alarm with good batteries in all sleeping areas, one outside each bedroom and on each level of a home.